Biweekly Mortgage Payments: How Much Interest Can You Really Save?

 • A year has 52 weeks, so biweekly payments total 26 half-payments.

-Thus, 26 half-payments equal 13 full monthly payments annually, adding one extra payment without straining your budget.
-This small change has a big impact, as we’ll explore next.
+Those 26 half-payments equal 13 full monthly payments annually—one extra payment without much pain.
+That small change has a big impact.

 How the Math Works

-Consider a $1,500 monthly mortgage payment to see what happens if I make biweekly payments on my mortgage:
+Consider a $1,500 monthly mortgage payment to see the impact of a biweekly schedule:

 • Biweekly Payment: $750 every two weeks.